maxims94/get-your-solboard/README.md

 # Get your SolBoard!

 An onlineshop for skateboards on Solana with a loyalty programme.
-The special thing about is that, during the checkout, you can select from a coupon NFTs that you have in your wallet and reedem them to get a discount. **You do that in the same interface**.
+The special thing about is that, during the checkout, you can select from a coupon NFTs that you have in your wallet and reedem them to get a discount. **You do that in the same window**.
 This is achieved by inventing an architecture that is similar to Solana Pay, but also crucially different (see below).

 This is my contribution to the Encode X Solana Hackathon 2023

+## Screenshots

 ## How does it work?